-The USMLE Step 2CK and Step 2CS exams are required and focus on six clinical topics.
-The Step 2CK focuses medicine, surgery, obstetrics/gynecology and preventive medicine, while the Step 2CS exam focuses on pediatrics and psychiatry.
-The UCR SOM official deadline to sit for Step 2CK is September 30th and for Step 2CS is December 31st of the last academic year of medical school.
+The USMLE Step 2CK exam is required and focuses on medicine, surgery, obstetrics/gynecology and preventive medicine.
+The UCR SOM official deadline to sit for Step 2CK is September 30th.

-Students must pass USMLE Step 1 before starting your third year clerkships.
 Students must pass both Step 1 and Step 2 to be eligible to graduate.